rmkelley/rmkelley.github.io/saga.md

 ## Sinks Removed
 ![04](04mosaic_no_sinks.png)![](04mosaic_no_sinks_legend.png)

-This step corrects for data errors and inconsistancies which would ruin stream flow in the model.
+This step corrects for data errors and inconsistencies which would ruin stream flow in the model.

 ## Flow Accumulation
 ![05](05flow_accumulation.png)![](05flow_accumulation_legend.png)